This list will introduce you to some of the very best 90s R&B love songs.

 6. SWV – Weak

-SWV’s Weak topped the US Billboard Chart for 2 weeks selling over one million copies.
-The track, from 1992s It’s About Time, tells the story of a young person falling in love for the first time and certainly tapped into listeners nostalgia for their first love as it charted in the UK, Australia and New Zealand as well as the States.
+SWV’s single ‘Weak’ topped the US Billboard Chart for 2 weeks selling over one million copies.
+The track, from their 1992 album It’s About Time, tells the story of a young person falling in love for the first time and certainly tapped into listeners nostalgia for their first love as it charted in the UK, Australia and New Zealand as well as the States.

 Billboard ranked the song at number 72 on their list of 100 greatest girl group songs of all time, throwing it in with music industry titans such as Destiny’s Child, The Supremes and more recently, Little Mix.